sontqq/botmate/README.md

 5. Click START
 6. PROFIT

-# This is undetecable BUT be sure NOT to rename the window to "BOT" ;) or something similar.
-That's all.
+# This is undetecable BUT be sure NOT to rename the window to something suspicious.

 Feature requests and suggestions are welcomed!